About my work

 I was a moderator and director of Editorial Photographers UK from September 2005 to September 2011, with specific responsibility for technical issues.

 Over the last five years I’ve held various positions on the National Union of Journalists’ Freelance Industrial Council, Photographers Committee, Copyright Committee and Scottish Executive, including chairing the Photographers Committee between 2011 and 2013.
+I am currently chair of the Freelance Industrial Council.

 I represented the NUJ at the 2008 Paris photojournalism conference organised by the European Federation of Journalists, and spoke at the 2010 Authors’ Rights cnference in Thessonaliki, again organised by the EFJ.